barumau/pandunia/english/pandunia-english.md

 be bum - explode (blow up)
 be dara - flow
 be estaci - stand still
+be fatige - get tired (become weary)
+be fen - split (fall apart)
+be fin - end
+be fobi - fear (be afraid)
+be gas - gasify (vaporize)
+be gau - rise (go up)
+be gau darja - level up (graduate)
 be ging - align (go along)
+be hapu - fit (suit, be suitable)
+be harabu - crash (shut down, terminate)
 be hogo - burn (be burned)
+be in - enter (get in)
+be in bum - implode (collapse)
+be islam - surrender (submit, yield)
+be jaga - wake (become awake)
 be jene - be born
+be jin - advance (progress, go forward, enter)
 be kai - become open
+be karibu - approach (get near)
+be kino - move oneself
+be kite - go (move away)
+be krus - cross (go across)
+be lashe - stay behind (linger)
 be loka - be located (lie, be situated)
 be mal - belong
 be mas - exceed (be greater than)